airalab/learning-center/en/lesson_3_wallet.md

 First, let's find the `Aira BuilderTokenEther` contract in `Factory Core`.
 Please check previous lessons if you don't know how to do that.

-Then add the `Aira BuilderTokenEhter` to the contract list.
+Then add the `Aira BuilderTokenEther` to the contract list.

 Abi:
 ```js